adswarm/src/Source_code_tools_used/02_tools/Readme.md

 # Tools for analysis/data processing

-During the SwarmFlawFinder project, we created several tools that can assist data analysis and processing tasks.
-The below list explains brief descriptions about the tools.
+During the SwarmFlawFinder project, we created several tools and scripts that can assist our data analysis and processing tasks.
+The below list gives brief descriptions about the different tools.

 - **Profiling for the configuration definitions**
   - A profiling tool to compute the value that removes an object